mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 integrated or into a suit of armor.
 It rapidly cools or warms the body after teleportation, minimising damage from sudden energy gains or losses.
-The suit allows a Traveller to jump up to 600 metres up or down in a single teleport or up to 10 kilometres in a single hour when using successive jumps.
+The suit allows a Traveller to jump up to 600 meters up or down in a single teleport or up to 10 kilometers in a single hour when using successive jumps.

 Armor Type Protection TL Rad Kg Cost Required Skill Teleportation